-Every card, note, and letter he had ever written was contained in this box she had made when she was but a young girl of ten.
-Jasper gave her this card right here on Valentine’s Day when she was nine years old.
-This one when she was thirteen and this one when he proposed, with all the notes through seventy-one years of marriage and this bundle here the letters when he went off to war.
-Oh how she missed her best friend, husband, companion and lover gone now eleven years and her going to be one hundred one next month, he had been gone twelve years now peacefully in his sleep, she wished she had gone too far it was just so lonely without him.
+She had made it when she was but a young girl of ten, Jasper gave her this card right here on Valentine’s Day when she was nine years old.
+This one when she was thirteen, and this one when he proposed, with all the notes through seventy-one years of marriage and this bundle here the letters when he went off to war.
+Oh how she missed her best friend, husband, companion and lover gone now eleven years and her going to be one hundred one next month he went peacefully in his sleep, she wished she had gone too for it was just so lonely without him.

-Ella Rose Ford (nee Jackson) of Peach Grove, Georgia found in her home
+Ella Rose Ford (nee Jackson) a homemaker of Peach Grove, Georgia found in her home

-By her husband Jasper William Ford of the area.
+by her husband Colonel Jasper William Ford of the area.
 This would have been the